 Visit the center’s website for more information.

-Division of Institutional Equity and Diversity
+Division of Inclusion, Diversity, Equity and Access

 The center is committed to cultivating a campus environment where people of all identities and experiences can thrive.
 It fosters the success and awareness of historically underrepresented student populations with an emphasis on disability, ethnicity, gender, interfaith, race and sexual orientation.
 The Center’s programs and activities are developed to increase the awareness, understanding, and intersectionality of the various identities in the UNT community.
-Visit the center’s website for more information.
+Visit the Multicultural Center’s website for more information.

 UNT International assists all students, faculty, staff and all departments and colleges in administering, participating, and developing programs with an international emphasis.
 UNT International is committed to fostering an international perspective that amplifies the University’s mission of excellence in teaching and the discovery and application of knowledge through research and creative activities.
 Services include orientation for international students, advising for international students and scholars, an Intensive English Language Institute (IELI), an International Teaching Assistant (ITA) Training Program, etc. UNT International also houses the Study Abroad Office.
-Visit the website for more information.
+Visit UNT International for more information.